zhwang2001/Recurrent-Neural-Network-Trading-Bot/Readme.md

-This trading bot was an attempt at building a passive source of income Over time i've added higher quality indicator data to my training datasets and the cost functions have decreased However this bot is missing 1 crucial piece of data that will greatly enhance its performance Market depth / level 2 data has been well documented in research and at trading firms as having strong predictive power This is due to the fact that the information contained in the order books are unfilled limit orders.
-If there is an inbalance between buyers and sellers the order books will reflect it and can be an early indicator of price movement before it actually occurs.
+This trading bot was an attempt at building a passive source of income Over time i've added higher quality indicator data to my training datasets and the cost functions have decreased However this bot is missing 1 crucial piece of data that will greatly enhance its performance.
+Market depth / level 2 data has been well documented in research and at trading firms as having strong predictive power.
+This is due to the fact that the information contained in the order books are unfilled limit orders.
+If there is an inbalance between buyers and sellers, the order books will reflect it and can be an early indicator of price movement before it actually occurs.
 This is because once those unfilled orders become filled the stock will move in the direction of the imbalance, thus the trading bot would grealy benefit from this data.